codyrocheleau/IEXCloudDotNet/README.md

 - SectorPerformance
 - VenueVolumn

-All classes implemet INotifyPropertyChange and are set up to work with binding.
+All classes implement INotifyPropertyChange and are set up to work with binding.

+# Future Updates
+- Custom Exception handling
+- More class implementations
+- Fine tuning of server calls to make calls less expensive
+- Asynchronous calls
+- HttpClient impementation